OH MY STARS

 nor does it have anything to do with the creation of lead.
 Like all heavy metals, lead is the product of processes within supernovas.

-The following is reprinted from the Waldorf Watch "news' page;
+The following two items are adapted from the Waldorf Watch "news' page:

 The occult symbol for Christ shows seven eyes and seven planets.
 Starting at the top and proceeding clockwise, the seven planets are the Sun (not really a planet), Mercury, Venus, the Moon (not really a planet), Saturn, Mars, and Jupiter.
-These are the seven classical planets of astrology.
+These are the seven classical "planets" of astrology.
 On other occasions, Steiner spoke of seven planets or planetary stages of human evolution.
-These are, in order from first to last, Saturn, Sun (not really a planet), Moon (not really a planet), Earth, Jupiter, Venus, and Vulcan (not really a planet).
+These are, in order from first to last, Old Saturn, Old Sun, Old Moon, Present Earth, Future Jupiter, Future Venus, and Future Vulcan.
 Thus, Steiner used two different seven-member lists of the planets in his teachings.
 For the evolutionary lineup, he took the astrological list, added the Earth and Vulcan (!), and omitted Mercury and Mars.

 Do you notice any other omissions?
 Neither list includes Uranus or Neptune.
 Steiner occasionally acknowledged the existence of those distant planets, but he usually denied that they are really part of the solar system.
 The one lineup of planets Steiner almost never spoke of (since his teachings rarely intersect with reality) is the real one: starting closest to the Sun and moving outward: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 (And maybe poor little Pluto.)
 The real list, in other words, has eight planets, all of which are really planets.
 (Or it has nine planets, if we include poor little Pluto.)